 Studies show that most prospective clients search for their advisors online before hiring them.
 For this reason, include steps in your plan to boost your online presence.

-Additional Advisor Marketing Strategies
+5. Additional Marketing Strategies for Financial Advisors

-Your marketing efforts should be designed to add value to current and potential clients, convert more prospects to raving clients, and grow your business and revenue.
+Your marketing efforts should be designed to add value to current and potential clients, convert more prospects to raving clients, and grow your business revenue.

 One of the best financial advisor marketing strategies is a plan to get more referrals.

 Affluent clients prefer to find their advisors through introductions from friends or current advisors.
-For that reason, referral marketing makes prospecting easier and it allows you to borrow trust until you create your own.
+For that reason, referral marketing makes prospecting easier and allows you to borrow trust until you create your own.

 While most financial advisors and coaches seek referrals from traditional sources in their industry, an often-overlooked gold mine is non-traditional partners.
 For example, if you are a financial professional serving business owners, CPAs and attorneys would be a traditional referral source.
 A non-traditional source would be a banker, commercial realtor, or business broker.

 Every niche market has traditional and non-traditional referral sources.
-So have fun, and let your creative juices flow as you discover new opportunities.
+So have fun and let your creative juices flow as you discover new opportunities.

-Lead generation
+Lead Generation

 Creating a flow of qualified, profitable prospects that want your advice is critical to a successful financial advisor marketing plan.